Framing Causal Questions in Sports Analytics: A Tutorial on Estimand Choice Illustrated Through Crossing in Soccer: Components of the potential outcomes framework for causal inference

 For the soccer crossing research, causal questions can be formulated in two fundamentally distinct ways: (a) What is the effect of crossing if applied to all plays? (b) What is the effect of crossing for plays where it was in fact used?
 The first question addresses the effectiveness of crossing to create shot opportunities across the entire population of plays or crossing opportunities, while the second question focuses on the effectiveness specifically in situations where crossing has already been attempted.
-(To consider a medical analogy which may help to clarify the distinction, consider a non-randomized study two competing treatments for smoking cessation - nicotine patches and hypnotherapy.
-The first question, the ATE, seeks to understand the impact of hypnotherapy versus pharmacotherapy across a target population such as runners experiencing pain.
-The second, the ATT, instead seeks to estimate the impact of hypnotherapy versus pharmacotherapy across a target population of all runners experiencing pain who are seeking relief via hypnotherapy.
-Notice, however, that the population of `all runners experiencing pain' and `all runners experiencing pain who sought hypnotherapy' may not be identical.
-For instance, those individuals who are skeptical of hypnotherapy may not have tried it and perhaps the skepticism would impact the effectiveness of the treatment so that the average effect across the whole population is smaller than the effect observed among those who sought hypnotherapy.
+To consider a medical analogy which may help to clarify the distinction, consider a non-randomized study of a smoking cessation treatment.
+The first question, the ATE, seeks to understand the impact of the treatment across the entire population of smokers.
+The second, the ATT, instead seeks to estimate the impact only among those smokers who actually received the treatment.
+The population of all smokers and the population of smokers who sought treatment may not be identical - for instance, those who sought treatment may be more motivated to quit, and this motivation may itself influence the treatment's effectiveness, so that the average effect among those treated differs from the average effect across the whole population.

 To empirically evaluate these questions, it is necessary to define the key estimands.
 In the following sections, we discuss the fundamental components needed to formalize the causal question in the crossing problem.
 Note that much of the causal inference language is described in terms of medical interventions; we clarify how this translates to sporting analyses.